yosefkurniawan/swift-pwa/README.md

 #### 2: From Magento Backoffice
 1. Go to Backoffice > Systems > Cache Management
 2. Click "Refresh PWA Configuration" button.

+## Version 2.6.4
+### Support new deployment approach
+In the new deployment approach, the project/custom files will be put into different repo.
+Use this repo as template for project repo: https://github.com/icubeus/swift-pwa